simptel/docs.simptel.com/docs/idaas/concepts/access-control.md

 ### Role-based Access Control (RBAC)

+**Assignment:**
+- Entities: Users or clients
+- Assignment: Predefined roles

-Role-based Access Control (RBAC) is a robust access control model that restricts access to authorized users based on predefined roles.
-RBAC defines access permissions to resources based on user roles, rather than individual attributes.
-Each role is associated with a set of permissions that determine the actions a user with that role is allowed to perform.
+Role-based Access Control (RBAC) is a robust access control model that limits access to authorized users or clients based on pre-defined roles.
+RBAC determines access permissions to resources based on user roles, rather than individual attributes.
+Each role is associated with a set of permissions that govern the actions a user with that role is authorized to perform.

 ```javascript
 // RBAC Example